JiaGUOCV/JiaGUOCV.github.io/index.md

 ## Research Interest

-My research interests include new techniques in modelling and identification of dynamic systems, data-driven computing method, earthquake resilient infrastructures as well as smart sensors with an emphasis on computer vision-based approach.
+My research interests include new techniques in modelling and identification of dynamic systems and data-driven computing methods for structures, soil and fluids, with the goal of contributing to disaster prevention and mitigation.
+These research topics straddle computational mechanics and engineering science, combined with knowledge of Bayesian Inference, artificial Intelligence, as well as Smart Sensing technologies.
 I also have expertise in Structural Health Monitoring of large-scale bridges and high-rise buildings.

 ## Selected Publications